resendeleonardo/nest-react-app/README.md

 - **NestJS:** A powerful Node.js framework for building server-side applications.
 - **TypeScript:** Used throughout the entire application for enhanced type safety.
 - **PostgreSQL:** Our relational database for storing and managing data.
-- **React:** The user interface framework for building dynamic web applications.
+- **React:** The user interface library for building dynamic web applications.

 ## Project Status